-Eugene Opera is aware of the challenges in delivering music education content during the time of COVID-19.
-In order to address this issue, and in consultation with local choral music educators, Eugene Opera is currently creating a pilot model of virtual vocal instruction, “Opera DISH.”
-In this virtual vocal education program, Eugene Opera mainstage artists and professionals break down vocal and operatic components for high school music educators and their students for online release during the school year.
+During the pandemic, Eugene Opera was made aware of the challenges in delivering music education content.
+In order to address this issue, and in consultation with local choral music educators, Eugene Opera created a pilot model of virtual vocal instruction, “Opera DISH.”
+In this virtual vocal education program, Eugene Opera mainstage artists and professionals broke down vocal and operatic components for high school music educators and their students for online release during the school year.

 Featured in the first group of videos is Leah Partridge, a soprano who has sung leading roles at the Metropolitan Opera, Deutche Oper Berlin, Vlaamse Oper Antwerp Belgium, Teatro Colon Buenos Aires, Palau de les Artes Valencia Spain, Opera Philadelphia, Maggio Musicale Florence Italy, Teatro Carlo Felice di Genova Italy, Washington National Opera, Seattle Opera, The Atlanta Opera, Florida Grand Opera, Opera Omaha, and Dresden Semper Oper, among many others.
 At Eugene Opera, she sang the leading roles of Lucia and Violetta to great acclaim.